-0 marks: more than 3 errors of punctuation / spelling / grammar; and/or does not give the
+0 marks: more than 3 errors of punctuation / spelling / grammar; and/or irrelevant to context, and/or not a proper sentence; and/or fewer than 12 words or more than 20 words.

 Absence of a full stop at the end should be considered as 1 punctuation error.